-Councils intended level of service is to: Make decisions that are robust, fair, timely, legally compliant and address criticare communicated to the community al issues, and
+PERFORMANCE MEASURE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE

 Councils intended level of service is to: Make decisions that are robust, fair, timely, legally compliant and address critical issues, and that are communicated to the community

-On-time completion of, or 90% or more substantially undertaken Annual Plan Actions completed 67.9% 64% While our targe "how" we carry completion reference outlined in the Annual Plan for out a service, rs to the proje ong-Term Pla he year. action ects in or
+On-time completion of, or substantially undertaken annual plan actions 90% or more Annual Plan Actions completed 67.9% 64% While our targets often cover "how" we carry out a service, action completion refers to the projects outlined in the Long-Term Plan or Annual Plan for the year.
+These projects can be delayed for various reasons.
+In many cases, variation is based or community feedback, changes in resource availability, or limitations such as COVID-19 restrictions.
+In these cases, consideration has been given to alternative options or adjusted timeframes.
+The action is still measured as incomplete when compared to the work plan established for the year.
+15% of projects were delayed to improve alignment with other works or ensure strategic alignment with Council, Horizons,

-These projects of the various reasons an be delaye d for

-In many cases, community fee resource availal such as COVID-these cases, con been given to a or adjusted time is still measured when compare established for back, change ility, or limita 9 restrictions sideration ha ternative opt frames.
-The a as incomplet to the work he year. es in tions .
-In s ions action ee plan

-15% of projects to improve alig other works or alignment with or national proj ment with nsure strateg Council, Horiz ic

-17% of projects due to restriction limitations cause events, includir weather events ns or resource ed by adverse e :

-Many of the inc are underway o commence in t are planned to
+or national projects.
+17% of projects were d due to restrictions or re limitations caused by a events, including COVI weather events.
+Many of the incomplet are underway or are placemence in the comi esource dverse D-19 and e projects anned to

-Activity Projec comp
+Activity Project completion

-Community and Assets eisure 75%
+Community and Leisure Assets 75%

-Community Lead ership 84%
+Community Leadership 84%

-Community Wel being 93%
+Community Well-being 93%

 Environment and Regulatory 66%

 Roading 46%

-Rubbish and Rec rcling -
+Rubbish and Recycling -

 Stormwater and Drainage 50%

 Wastewater 70%

 Water Supply 59%

-PERFORMAN MEASURE PERFORMANCE OUTCOME MEASURE 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Completion of capital programme 85% or more of the planned capital programme 49.08% 47.4% Across a range of construction projects, it remains difficult to secure materials and contractor availability.
+PERFORMAN MEASURE NCE OUTCOME 2021/22 TARGET 2021/22 RESULT 2020/21 RESULT NARRATIVE Completion of programme of capital 85% or more of the planned capital programme 49.08% 47.4% Across a range of construction projects, it remains difficult to secure materials and contractor availability.
 A significant portion of Council's unspent funds are due to the budget set aside for the Marton Rail Hub, which is awaiting the decision of the Environment Court.
 Difficulties in completing programmed works were compounded in the roading activity as higher levels of repairs were required due to weather events, taking away from availability for programmed works.
-Māori responsiveness framework: Governance and relationships 80% or more overall satisfaction 100% 100% Two of the outcome areas surpassed the target, with the other outcome areas similar or Satisfaction ratings from each member Culture and identity 92% 80% improving compared to previous scores.
-Those members who did - not indicate they were satisfied of Te Roopuu Ahi Kaa about the Prosperity and well- being 67% 70% answered "neither satisfied or dissatisfied" or "don't know".
-The comments from the survey indicate effectiveness of each framework outcome area.
-Resources and infrastructure • - 75% 53% that TRAK members are positive about the effectiveness of the framework, as well as Council's interaction and response to advice, while noting that further improvements can be made.
-Councils inter nded level of se rvice is to: Pro vide a high custom er experience that s atisfies the needs of the community Customer views of their experience (both the customer service and service provided) with Council.
+Māori responsiveness framework: Governance and relationships 80% or more overall satisfaction 100% 100% Two of the outcome areas surpassed the target, with the other outcome areas similar or Satisfaction ratings from each member Culture and identity - 92% 80% improving compared to previous scores.
+Those members who did - not indicate they were satisfied of Te Roopuu Ahi Kaa about the effectiveness Prosperity and well- being 67% 70% answered "neither satisfied or dissatisfied" or "don't know".
+The comments from the survey indicate of each framework outcome area.
+Resources and infrastructure - 75% 53% that TRAK members are positive about the effectiveness of the framework, as well as Council's interaction and response to advice, while noting that further improvements can be made.
+Councils inter nded level of se rvice is to: Pro vide a high custom er experience that s atisfies the needs o of the community Customer views of their experience (both the customer service and service provided) with Council.
 HappyOrNot system Year 1 baseline 83% very happy across all results on all units.
 New measure.
 Happy Or Not units are available for customers to give feedback at the High Street office in Marton as well as the libraries in Marton and Taihape and Te Matapihi in Bulls.
 Over the year over 2000 pieces of feedback have been received.
 Reporting is available in real-time allowing Council to better understand trends including identifying some periods where buttons have been pushed randomly or repeatedly, affecting results.